 At around 22:30 the group of now 70 people were released from the cell by two officers dressed in black with a distinct, blue armband.
-Outside the cell, he met approximately 13 additional officers, seven of whom were wearing olive-green uniforms and six dressed in civilian clothing.
-All officers wore balaclavas.
+Outside the cell, the respondent met approximately 13 additional officers, seven of whom were wearing olive-green uniforms and six dressed in civilian clothing.
+All officers reportedly wore balaclavas.
 In the front of the detention site, the respondent found two vans – one red Ford (see Image 4) and one white Mercedes van.
-The officers repeatedly hit the men and the minors as they loaded into the vans, screaming and cursing at them in English.
+The respondent said that the officers repeatedly hit the men and the minors as they loaded into the vans, screaming and cursing at them in English.
 At this point, no other language was spoken either to the group members or among the officers than English.
 Once inside the trunk of the van, the respondent counted approximately 40 people, with the remaining 30 having been piled into the second vehicle.
-The trunk was no larger than two by four meters.
+The trunk was described as no larger than two by four meters.

 For around 20 minutes the respondent and around 69 others were driven from the detention site to the Evros/Meriç River.
 Through a small hole in the trunk, the respondent could see only a few lights on the road as the driver moved from paved to unpaved roads.
 He described further that “the van was driving too fast….it [even] drifted at one point and we all flipped inside the van.
 We thought the van was also going to flip.”

 When the van finally stopped, all 70 people were unloaded and told to stand in a line.
-In front of them stood 12 officers: three wore camouflage uniforms with Greek flags on the shoulders (see Image 4), four dressed in all black (see Image 8), and five wore only civilian clothing.
-Two of the men in the black uniforms were the same as those at the detention site.
+In front of them stood 12 officers: three reportedly wearing camouflage uniforms with Greek flags on the shoulders (see Image 4), four dressed in all black (see Image 8), and five wore only civilian clothing.
+The respondent recalled that two of the men in the black uniforms were the same as those at the detention site.
 Excluding the three in military uniforms, all officers wore balaclavas.
-Those in camouflage carried firearms and reportedly spoke Turkish with the officers wearing civilian clothing.
-Once in line, the officers in civilian clothing began beating everyone in the group – including the women and minors.
+Those in camouflage reportedly carried firearms and spoke Turkish with the officers wearing civilian clothing.
+Once in line, the respondent explained that the officers in civilian clothing began beating everyone again in the group – including the women and minors.

 Each group member was again asked to confirm their country of origin then were searched.
 No female officers were present.
-All 70 people were then rounded up and told to get in the small grey and white plastic boat nearby.
+All 70 people were then rounded up and told to get into what the respondent described as a small grey and white plastic boat nearby.
 Along with two of the officers dressed in plain clothing, the respondent and eight other additional male and female people climbed into the boat.
-Steering the plastic dinghy only with paddles, the two officers drove the group until the middle of the river, at which point every person was told to jump.
+Steering the plastic dinghy only with paddles, the two officers drove the group up to the middle of the river, at which point every person was reportedly told to jump.
 While in the boat, the two officers dressed in plain clothing reportedly addressed the group in Arabic.
 After wading through the freezing water reaching nearly their chests, the respondent and the rest of the group landed back on Turkish soil.
 Cold and exhausted, he made the 13-hour journey by foot back to Edirne.